 You can report and pay reemployment tax using Revenue's secure Internet site.
 Or you may choose to:

 You can access the Internet application using your reemployment tax account number and business partner number or a Revenue-issued user ID and password.
 You must enroll in our e-Services program to receive a user ID and password.
 Enrollment has advantages: you can save your bank account and contact information, view your filing history, and reprint returns.

+You must file a report even if you owe no tax or do not have any wages to report.
 The penalty for failure to file a report by electronic means is $50 plus $1 for each employee.
 The penalty for failure to pay the tax electronically is $50 for each remittance.
 You can obtain a waiver from electronic filing if you have a valid business reason.
 There is no waiver from electronic payment.

-Filers who do not meet conditions 1 or 2 above may file a paper UCT-6 report.
+Filers who do not meet conditions 1 or 2 above may file a paper RT-6 report.
 We have detailed instructions to help you accurately complete your return.
 However, we encourage all taxpayers to file and pay electronically.
 The online application automatically provides the employer with confirmation of receipt of the report.